tophattom/sequencer/README.md

 ## Browser compatibility

-Works only on Chrome for now.
+Works on Chrome and Firefox.
+Probably doesn't work on other browsers for now.